auroraliu0312/labMT-hedonometer-project/README.md

 | laughs    | 8.18            |
 | joy       | 8.16            |

-- The very positive words reveal what English speakers collectively associate with happiness.
-"Laughter," "happiness," and "love" represent universal human experiences that transcend cultural boundaries—this explains their presence across multiple corpora.
+- We noticed that the very positive words reveal what English speakers collectively associate with happiness.
+"Laughter," "happiness," and "love" represent universal human experiences that transcend cultural boundaries, explaining their presence across multiple corpora.
 Interestingly, "laughed" (past tense) scores slightly lower than "laughter" (noun), suggesting that the abstract concept of joy feels more positive than specific instances.
-These words are used by all communities from journalists to songwriters to Twitter users, which explains why they appear in all four corpora.
-The low standard deviations (0.93-1.16) indicate strong consensus: people generally agree these words feel happy, regardless of context.
+These words appear in all four corpora, being used by all types of communities from journalists to songwriters to Twitter users.
+The low standard deviations (0.93-1.16) indicate a strong consensus, in which, people generally agree these words feel happy, regardless of context.

 ## Top 10 negative words: